What is 20 of 29? Understanding Fractions, Percentages, and Ratios

 (20/29) * 100% ≈ 69%

-Therefore, "20 of 29" is approximately 69%.
-The approximation arises because the division of 20 by 29 results in a decimal value that is non-terminating and needs to be rounded.
+That's why, "20 of 29" is approximately 69%.
 In practical applications, rounding to a suitable degree of accuracy is common.
-For instance, if discussing survey results, rounding to the nearest whole percentage point (69%) might be sufficient.
-However, in scientific contexts, more decimal places might be necessary for accuracy.
-The exact decimal value is approximately 0.689655.
+Even so, the exact decimal value is approximately 0.
+In real terms, the approximation arises because the division of 20 by 29 results in a decimal value that is non-terminating and needs to be rounded.
+On the flip side, in scientific contexts, more decimal places might be necessary for accuracy.
+Here's one way to look at it: if discussing survey results, rounding to the nearest whole percentage point (69%) might be sufficient.
+689655.

 3. Representing "20 of 29" as a Ratio